D-Shape: Recent Developments

 Currently, Jake Wake-Walker and Marc Webb are working on a documentary titled The Man Who Prints Houses, about Enrico Dini and his invention.

 D-Shape is still in development.
 It has printed a trullo, but the printer is unable to print larger structures.

-Space Exporation
+Space Exploration

 Brick made of agglomerated dust similar to lunar regolith, made for ESA by the Italian company D-Shape.
 Such bricks could cover a European permanent Moon base to protect it from radiations and meteorites.
-On display at Cité de l'Espace, Toulouse, France.
+On display at Cité des sciences et de l'industrie, Paris, France and at Museum of the Future, Dubai, UAE.

 Because of D-Shape's capabilities, the European Space Agency (ESA) has taken interest in using the printer to build Moon bases using lunar regolith.
 D-Shape has been successful in printing components for the lunar bases with a simulated regolith and has tested to see how the printer will work in the environment on the Moon.

 Legacy & Vision

 Founded to honor the legacy of Italian engineering legends Corradino D’Ascanio and Egisto Dini, D-Shape continues to push the boundaries of 3D printing.
 Its mission is to restore coastlines, advance sustainable construction, and make ecological solutions accessible to all.